Q-ball-like solitons on the M2-brane with worldvolume fluxes: The M2-brane with 2-form worldvolume fluxes

 The nonlinear system of equations that one has to solve is the following: From (\ref{lagrangeanosuperM2centralchargecompleta}) we derive the equations of motion for the dynamical fields $X^m(\tau,\sigma,\rho)$ and $A_{r}(\tau,\sigma,\rho)$

 subject to satisfy the APD constraint of the theory

 and the worldvolume flux condition (\ref{cargaCentral}), that restricts the winding numbers allowed for the M2-brane.

 In order to find the admissible M2-brane solutions, the system of equations (\ref{equationofmotionnoncompact2}), (\ref{equationofmotionA4}), (\ref{constraint_A}) and (\ref{cargaCentral}) must be solved.
-For simplicity we will also assume that one of the scalar fields constant and we will fix the harmonic sector as in \cite{BRR2005nonperturbative},
+For simplicity we will also assume that one of the scalar fields is constant and we will fix the harmonic sector as in \cite{BRR2005nonperturbative},

 For this ansatz $\sqrt{W}=1$.
-There are some differences with the case analyzed in \cite{BRR2005nonperturbative}.
-The main one is associated with the fact that for the supersymetric M2-brane, the worldvolume flux condition guarantees the discreteness of the spectrum.
+There are some differences with the case analysed in \cite{BRR2005nonperturbative}.
+The main one is associated with the fact that for the supersymmetric M2-brane, the worldvolume flux condition guarantees the discreteness of the spectrum.
 Other difference due to the topological restriction imposed is that appearance of new single-valued degrees of freedom, $A_{r}$ that are components of a symplectic gauge connection $\mathbb{A}=dA_{r}$ in the theory.
-The EOM for $X_2$ constant, can be expressed in terms of complex variables $Z_a$ with $a=1,2,3$ where $Z_{a}(\tau , \sigma , \rho) = X_{2a+1}+iX_{2a+2}$.
+The EOM for the constant $X_2$ can be expressed in terms of complex variables $Z_a$ with $a=1,2,3$ where $Z_{a}(\tau , \sigma , \rho) = X_{2a+1}+iX_{2a+2}$.
 They are,

 subject to the APD constraint of the theory: